SenorRojo227/Coromon-Damage-Calculator/README.md

 ## Goal
 The goal of this project is to:
-+ Create an website suitable for a professional portfolio
++ Create a website suitable for a professional portfolio
 + Provide an easy and effective calculator for players to use
 + Practice my Full Stack Engineering skills